Prag Cine Awards North-East 2017

-Prag Cine Awards North-East 2017 is a ceremony, presented by the Prag Network, honoured the actors, technical achievements, and films censored in 2016 from Assam and rest of Northeast India, took place on June 17–18, 2017 at Kokrajhar, Assam.
+Prag Cine Awards North-East 2017 was a ceremony that took place at Kokrajhar, Assam, on 17 and 18 June 2017, organized by the Prag television network, that honoured films made in 2016 in Assam and the rest of Northeast India that had been censored by India's Central Board of Film Certification.

 Winners and nominees

-In this edition of Prag Cine Awards, awards were given in 26 different categories to the Assamese films produced from Assam and other language films produced from Northeast India which were censored in the year of 2016.
+In this edition of Prag Cine Awards, awards were given in 26 different categories to the Assamese films produced from Assam and other language films produced from Northeast India which were censored in 2016.
 Maj Rati Keteki topped the nomination list with ten nominations.

 Awards for films from Assam

 Winners are listed first and highlighted in boldface.

 Awards for films from rest of northeast India

 Winners are listed first and highlighted in boldface.